farlee2121/DevEssentialsBlog/content/draft/2022-10-05-Progress-journal.md

 The effect was rapid and significant.
 Within two weeks I noticed a significant change.
 He also reported feeling
 - like it was removing barriers to his development
 - more interested in parts of his work code that he's unfamiliar with
-- more confident handling the unknown
+- more confident when handling the unknown
 - excited for growth

 These are incredible outcomes, and from such a small change!